tomalatomas/SwiftAutomata/README.md

 # SwiftAutomata

-School project for course IZA (Programming Apple Devices) at FIT BUT.
+School project for course IZA (Programming Apple Devices) at FIT BUT (Spring semester 2021).

 ## Task